- How is commercial arbitration used and what are the recent trends?

 - The subject-matter of the dispute not being appropriate for arbitration under Turkish law.

-- The award being contrary to public order.
+- The award is contrary to public order.

 Both the International Arbitration Code and Civil Procedure Code identically provide that such actions are considered urgent matters to be resolved by an expedited procedure in comparison with regular state court actions.
 Under this expedited procedure, the parties can submit all their arguments and evidence with their petitions and cannot submit rebuttal/rejoinder petitions.
 The court will then render its award without holding a hearing, if possible.
 If not, the court cannot schedule more than two hearings, except for sessions arranged for witness statements and expert examinations.